 Edge Application Server: An Application Server resident in the Edge Hosting Environment.

 Edge Hosting Environment: An environment providing support required for Edge Application Server's execution.

+Local Data Network: A data network access point geographically close to a UE's point of attachment.

+NOTE: For a PDU session with ULCL/BP, local DN may have connectivity with DN or not.

 NOTE: The above terminologies are same as those used in TR 23.758 [5].